H.R. 2130: Tribal Trust Land Homeownership Act of 2025

 Why it matters

-The bill also puts deadlines on title work that often has to happen before a loan can close cleanly.
-After approval, the Bureau would have 10 calendar days to complete the needed certified title status reports, or 14 calendar days if someone is requesting only an initial title report.
+Title work is the other quiet bottleneck.
+After approval, the Bureau has 10 calendar days to finish the certified title status reports a clean closing needs, or 14 calendar days if someone asks only for an initial title report.

-Beyond deadlines, H.R.
-2130 would give tribes and the federal agencies that back many of these loans — USDA, HUD, and VA — read-only access to land document portals in the Trust Asset and Accounting Management System.
-It also creates a Realty Ombudsman inside the Bureau of Indian Affairs to track delays and receive complaints, and it orders a GAO study on what it would take to digitize these records more fully.
+Beyond the clocks, the bill gives tribes and the federal agencies that back many of these loans — USDA, HUD, and VA — read-only access to land-document portals in the Trust Asset and Accounting Management System.
+It creates a Realty Ombudsman inside the Bureau to track delays and field complaints, and orders a GAO study on what it would take to digitize these records.
+The House version stayed on the Union Calendar, but the identical Senate bill, S. 723, was signed into law as Public Law 119-88 in May 2026.

 H.R.
 2130 Bill Summary